-Join Chris Croft for an in-depth discussion in this video What you should know before watching this course, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video What you should know before watching this course, part of Learning Gantt Charts.

 - In the ideal world, you would've already viewed my Lynda course entitled Project Management Simplified.
 Where I explain how Gantt charts fit into the larger scheme of project management.
 They are, in fact, step six of my 12 step process because, before you can construct one, you need to have listed out all of your tasks, estimated how long they will take, and decided on which ones depend on which other ones.
 But if you already now about that and you just want to get better at the Gantt side of things, then feel free to plunge straight into this course.